aaronsherwood/ofxRSSDK/README.md

 `install_name_tool -change @rpath/librealsense2.2.dylib @executable_path/../Frameworks/librealsense2.2.dylib "$TARGET_BUILD_DIR/$PRODUCT_NAME.app/Contents/MacOS/$PRODUCT_NAME";`

 #### Visual Studio
+There are also two windows examples ready to use.
+Just set the configuration to x64.
+When building a new project:
 * Make sure x64 is selected in Visual Studio
 * Copy the realsense2.dll & realsense2.lib files found in libs/lib/windows folder to the bin folder for the project
 * Click on the project in Visual Studio